OBF/obf-docs/Travel_fellowships.md

 * In the first week after the deadline, the review panel will be asked to review all or selected applications (based on the number of applications for that round).
 * In the second week, the fellowship chair will conclude the review period and create a summary of the scores to discuss it with the board members to identify the awardees for that round.
 * In the third week, ideally chairs will decide on the selected and declined applications in agreement with the OBF board.
 - Preferably, by four weeks after the application deadline, the fellowship chair will notify the chosen awardees and ask for confirmation regarding the fellowship acceptance.
-In their communication (acceptance email), awardees will be informed of the OBF Event Fellowship process, write a blog post summarizing their fellowship experience and get reimbursed for their expense associated with the event.
+In their communication (acceptance email), awardees will be informed of the OBF Event Fellowship process, which includes writing a blog post summarizing the fellowship experience after the conclusion of the event as a prerequisite to get reimbursed for their expenses associated with the event.
 They will also inform the applicants who were not selected and provide feedback when requested.
 - After attending their approved event under this fellowship, awardees will draft a public blog post.
 - Chair will maintain communication with the awardees helping them publish their post-event blog post.